 15. If it be ascertained that any exhibitor or spectator shall attempt to interfere with the judge in the performance of his/her duty in any matter, or shall refuse to accept the awards made, they shall be disqualified from further competition and shall forfeit any premiums and ribbons already awarded.

-16. An exhibitor who may desire to enter a protest must enter such protest in writing previous to the closing of the show and must deposit $5.00 with the secretary and which, in the case the protest is not sustained, is forfeited and is added to the funds of the Fair.
+16. An exhibitor who may desire to enter a protest must enter such protest in writing previous to the closing of the show and must deposit $5.00 with the receptionist and which, in the case the protest is not sustained, is forfeited and is added to the funds of the Fair.